ratquaza/Pokedex2/README.md

 [Newtonsoft.Json v.13.0.1 or later](https://www.newtonsoft.com/json)

 # Building
-Build with Visual Studio, or download from releases
+Build with Visual Studio, and modify to any extent.